VirtusLab/git-machete-intellij-plugin/README.md

 <br/>

 If a branch is behind (or in sync with) its remote, it can be pulled.
-To do this, right-click on a given branch and select `Pull Branch`.
+To do this, right-click on a given branch and select `Pull Branch`.<br/>
-This action does `--ff-only` pull only which is enough in this case.
+This action always performs a `--ff-only` (fast-forward only) pull which makes handling diverged remote branches less error-prone.

 ![](docs/pull.gif)
 </details>